WillTirone/WillTirone/README.md

 ### Hello! 👋

-🚀 I'm an incoming MS Statistical Science student at Duke University with a background in finance and data analytics
+🚀 I'm a first-year MS Statistical Science student @ Duke University with interest in statistical computation.

-✔️ Check out my pinned projects below!